latolukasz/beeorm-doc/docs/plugins/crud_stream.md

 }
 ```

-Staring from now if `UserEntity` is updated and the only field is changed is `LastLoggedAt` then
-plugin do not send any event to `beeorm-crud-stream` stream.
+If a UserEntity is updated and the only changed field is LastLoggedAt, the plugin will not send an event to the `beeorm-crud-stream` stream.

-By default `beeorm-crud-stream` is created in `default` Redis data pool.
-You can change it using plugin options:
+By default, the `beeorm-crud-stream` is created in the default Redis data pool.
+You can change this using the plugin options:
 ```go
 pluginOptions := &crud_stream.Options{DefaultRedisPool: "streams-pool"}
 registry.RegisterPlugin(crud_stream.Init(pluginOptions))
 ```

-## Reading CRUD events
+## Reading CRUD Events

-TO read CRUD events from this `beeorm-crud-stream` first you need to register group consumer:
+In order to read CRUD events from the `beeorm-crud-stream`, you must first register a group consumer.
+This can be done as follows:

 ```go{8}
 package main